Can Grammarly Humanize AI Text?

 Grammarly helps with grammar, tone, and readability.
 Word Spinner fits when the passage needs deeper rewriting before you check it again.
 Neither step should remove your responsibility to verify facts, cite sources, and follow the rules for the setting where the text will appear.

 Keep the goal plain.
 Grammarly can help text read better.
 It cannot prove who wrote it.
+Your notes matter.
+Your sources matter.
+Your final pass matters.

-If the phrase grammarly humanize AI text brought you here, use it as a writing check, not a promise.
+If the phrase “Grammarly humanize AI text” brought you here, treat it as a writing check, not a promise.
+Read each line.
+Cut fluff.
+Add facts.
+Keep your voice.

 People Also Ask